 All billings for due process services must be submitted using the applicable JAC Invoice.
-Due process vendors may use their own original invoices as support for the JAC Invoice as long as the invoice contains sufficient detail to support the JAC Invoice.
+Due process vendors may use their own original invoices as support for the JAC Invoice if the invoice contains sufficient detail to support the JAC Invoice.